Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 . . .

-How Long Can a Flight Be Delayed Before Compensation is Available?
+How Long Can a Flight Be Delayed Before Compensation Is Available?

 The Biden administration announced on April 24, 2024, that all airlines are now legally required to give you a full refund for your flight ticket if your flight is significantly delayed and you decline alternative transportation or travel credits offered by the airline.